 Data Volume: The DAQ will have provision to receive up to 8GBit/s of data from the PDS per APA.

-Data Link Speed: The PDS data for each APA may be transmitted either on multiple links following the 1000Base-SX standard or a single link following the 10GBase-SR standard.
+Data Link Speed: The PDS data for each APA may be transmitted either on multiple links following the 1000Base-SX standard (preferred) or a single link following the 10GBase-SR standard.
 In either case the fibre will be chosen to give sufficient margin for the distance from the cryostat to the CUC.
 Details will be finalized by the time of the DAQ TDR.

 Trigger Information: The PDS may provide summary information useful for data selection.
 If present, this will be passed to the DAQ on the same physical links as the remaining data.

 Timing and Synchronization: Clock and synchronization messages will be propagated from the DAQ to the PDS using a backwards compatible development of the ProtoDUNE Timing System protocol (See Dune docdb-1651 ).
-There will be at least one timing fibre available for each data links coming from the PDS.
+There will be at least one timing fibre available for each data link coming from the PDS.

 Power-on initialization and Start of Run setup: The PDS may require initialization and setup on power-on and start of run.
 Power on initialization should not require communication with the DAQ.
 Start run/stop run and synchronization signals such as accelerator spill information will be passed by the timing system interface.